 IAC Commissioners are expected to attend in-person meetings, at least three times per year.
 In addition to these meetings Commissioners will regularly participate as a member of a panel of three Commissioners to review applications and recommend persons to be considered for possible appointment as ABC members and, in some cases, to executive positions.
 Panels are created as required and can be scheduled up to 12 times per year.
 Some panels require conducting interviews and reporting to other IAC Commissioners on the results of search activities.

-The IAC is looking to fill two Commissioner positions with individuals that would complement the current Commission with specific skills in recruitment and/or public administration.
+The IAC is looking to fill three Commissioner positions with individuals with specific skills in recruitment and/or public administration.
 A professional background that includes knowledge of how public sector institutions work and the role of good governance in democratic institutions would be valuable.
 The above profile outlines additional experiences and abilities and where unique perspectives can be brought to the group.
 Consideration will be given to a variety of demographic factors to ensure the Commission is representative of the population they serve.